Blog

 So, you have to reject a candidate.
 Why is this such a serious concern for an employer?

 The adverse action process inherently affects consumers adversely, which makes it a frequent subject of litigation as well as a compliance risk for you as an employer.
-If you fail to follow each procedure listed for how to conduct fair adverse action, you can be faced with a class action lawsuit.
+Using incorrect background data without giving candidates a chance to respond can result in legal liability for employers.

 The potential risk of a class action lawsuit acts as a significant motivator for employers to make sure that their background check procedures are in compliance with the FCRA.
 Adverse action litigation can result in some serious payouts.
 For example, there was a lawsuit in 2019 that resulted in the major pet supplies chain Petco paying the plaintiff over $1 million because Petco allegedly neglected to provide their applicants with the required notices as stated by the FCRA.

 Aside from the compliance risk, it is also possible for an error to occur within a background check report.
-You should want to ensure that you are doing the right thing by your applicants and following the process accurately in order to make sure you are utilizing the proper information in your consideration.
+You should want to ensure that you are doing the right thing by your applicants, because the FCRA is designed to protect consumers from unfair or uninformed employment decisions.
+Follow the process accurately in order to make sure you are utilizing the proper information in your consideration.

 The Process of Handling Adverse Action